 As noted above, you cannot walk on Downing Street as a member of the general public, but there are a few ways that you can see what the inside looks like, and also potentially glimpse the PM or cabinet members coming or going.

-Inside 10 Downing Street
+An Inside Look at 10 Downing Street

 This video below made for the 2012 Olympics, gives you a good look into the public rooms inside 10 Downing Street.